Early Voting Locations, Dates, and Times

 What is Early Voting?

-Early Voting is defined as “casting a ballot in person prior to Election Day at a location designated by the Supervisor of Elections and depositing the voted ballot in the tabulation system.”
-The voter uses the same type of voting equipment that is used at the polls on Election Day.
-In all elections when there is a state or federal office race, early voting is required.
-Early voting may be offered in county, municipal and other local elections.
+Early Voting is when a person casts a ballot prior to Election Day at a location designated by the Supervisor of Elections and deposits the voted ballot into the tabulation voting system.
+The voting equipment used during early voting is the same as the equipment used on Election Day.

 When is Early Voting Available?

 The Supervisor of Elections may provide early voting for elections that are not held in conjunction with a state or federal election.
-However, the supervisor has the discretion to determine the hours of operation of early voting sites in those elections.
+However, the supervisor has the option to determine the early voting hours for those site(s).